edalzell/statamic-history/DOCUMENTATION.md

 ## Tags

-By default, the {{ history }} tag will output all events that have been recorded for the Global, Entry, or Page.
+By default, the {{ history }} tag will output all events that have been recorded for a Global, Entry, or Page.
 This can be really useful for when you need to output a log of changes made to a particular piece of content.

-You can display the last modified date for all content, regardless of content order (i.e. non-date collections)
+You can display the last modified date for all content, regardless of content order (i.e. non-date collections).

 ```
 <ul>